AathifMahir/MauiIcons/README.md

 >.Net Maui Icons - Fluent, Material & Cupertino is a Collection of Library to Resolves Icons or Font Icon Management on .Net Maui by Providing Controls with Complete Material Icon Collection Built into Library.

+# v2 Upcoming Upgrade
+I'm looking to rewrite the whole core of Maui Icons Package, I would love to get your opinions on that, Feel free to submit your feedbacks here

 # Packages

 Package | Latest stable | Latest Preview | Description